-Video: Lady curse Lagos fire service for not coming to her aid two hours after she called in - Nigeria Today
+Video: Lady curses Lagos fire service for not coming to her aid two hours after she called in - Nigeria Today

-Video: Lady curse Lagos fire service for not coming to her aid two hours after she called in
+Video: Lady curses Lagos fire service for not coming to her aid two hours after she called in

 An angry who lost everything in a fire incident that occurred in Oasis Garden Estate, Lagos, has made a video, cursing a heartbreaking video cursing out Fire service officials who kept telling them ‘they’re coming, they’re coming’, and PHCN Officials for not coming to their aid, two hours after she called in for help.